 The fundamental changes are that premises must be purely commercial.
 Rent cannot include insurance or service charges etc. The new requirement is to give a Seven-Day Notice of Enforcement to the tenant before further action.
 This notice must be given by the Enforcement Agent.

 Dawkins will guide you through these changes and ensure your rent is collected as efficiently and professionally as possible.

-Instruct a Certificated Enforcement Agent, who is under the supervision of a High Court Enforcement Officer, to execute a High Court Writ to recover money owed or Writ of Possession.
+J P Dawkins Limited are proud Enforcement providers of HCEO Limited and Authorised High Court Enforcement Officer Mr Morgan Sheldon, to execute a High Court Writ to recover money owed or Writ of Possession.

 Securing against Unlawful Occupation